 In the final few days before the UK went to the polls, our non-partisan campaign encouraging young women to recognise the power of their vote, went viral.
-The #SHEvotes campaign is estimated to have reached over 30 million women.

 #SHEvotes subverted the tradition of tightly controlled election campaigning.
 With just one week to go to until polling day, we put an open call-out to the creative community for content.
 We provided an insight (young women are one of the least likely demographics to vote), a unifying hashtag (#SHEvotes) and full creative freedom.
 There was no client, no budget and no agency for this open-sourced campaign.

 Young women and the platforms and people who spoke to them, made #SHEvotes their own.
 This meant that diverse audiences (ranging from the instagram followers of beauty bloggers to those of an intersectional feminist zine) were attracted to it because it felt native to them.
 Cosmopolitan and Pretty 52 developed their own social content, a bakery made #SHEvotes donuts, Wah Nails posted SHEvotes manicures, people took selfies in front of mirrors with #SHEvotes scrawled in lipstick, a father of four daughters in Brighton painted a #SHEvotes Wonder Woman mural (shown top), female film collective SKMY produced vox pops of influencers tackling the main reasons young women don’t vote.
 Over 100 piece of original content were produced.